OutliersSolutions/MarceloGallardoB.github.io/_pages/publication.md

 Talks
 ======

-* Optimal Transport and some other mathematical models with applications in Economics <br>
+* Optimal transport and some other mathematical models with applications in economics <br>
  <u> for ADEEM winter school</u> <br>
  [Certification](https://MarceloGallardoB.github.io/files/adeem.pdf).<br>
     <details>